Cabinet Basics Part 6 Off the Wall Kitchens – Living Without Upper Cabinets

 - Appliance garages can be added to countertops and still leave plenty of useful working space in front of the garage.
 With a typical 24" cabinet (which usually has a 25" deep countertop), a 12" deep appliance garage leaves only 13" of working space in front of it.
 With a 30" deep cabinet, 19" of countertop remains, which is a workable surface depth for food preparation.

-- Similarly, if you are one of the people who likes to keep frequently accessed items at the back of the countertop, a deeper countertop preserves a good size workspace in front while allowing plants, appliances, knife blocks, etc. to occupy the back of the countertop.
+- A deeper countertop preserves a good size workspace in front while allowing plants, appliances, knife blocks, etc. to occupy the back of the countertop.
 We have even been known to install a shelf on top of the backsplash for even more very handy storage right on the counter.

 Eliminating wall cabinets means that the remaining storage in the kitchen has to do double duty.
 Fortunately, storage efficiency has become a prime focus of kitchen cabinet and accessory providers over the past decade.
 Many innovations that greatly increase usable storage are widely available and increasingly used by kitchen design professionals to enhance the storage efficiency of kitchens.

-These allow us to design storage that is convenient, efficient and conforms to the three iron rules of kitchen storage.
-These rules allow a lot of flexibility in terms of how storage is actually designed.
-And, while no two kitchen designers ever seem to have exactly the same idea about designing storage, there are some basic approaches that are pretty much agreed to by everyone.
+These allow us to design storage that is convenient, efficient, and conforms to the three iron rules of kitchen storage.
+These rules allow a lot of flexibility in terms of how storage is designed.
+And, while no two kitchen designers ever seem to have exactly the same idea about designing storage, some basic approaches are pretty much agreed to by everyone.
 Here are some of the typical methods we use to enhance the efficiency of kitchen storage so that wall cabinets can be reduced or even eliminated.

 Drawers, Not Doors (or Trays or Shelves) In Lower Cabinets